getlynx/LynxBootstrap/README.md

-# LynxBootstrap
+# Lynx Bootstrap
-For faster sync, the mainnet and testnet boostrap files are published from the Lynx Development Team here.
+For faster sync the mainnet and testnet boostrap files are published from the Lynx Development Team here.

 ## mainnet
 ```